streamr-dev/network/packages/client/README.md

 ```
 The callback's first parameter, `content`, will contain the value given to the `publish` method.

-The second parameter `streamrMessage` is of type StreamrObject.
+The second parameter `streamrMessage` is of type `StreamrObject`.
 It contains metadata as well as ownership information, encapsulating the sent message.
-You can read [more about it here](../protocol/src/protocol/message_layer/StreamMessage.ts)

 Unsubscribing from an existent subscription:
 ```js